backend-development/backend-development-textbook/source/ruby_commandline.md

 languages.sort.first(3)
 ```

+The elements of the array are piped into the sort-method, which again outputs a list
+of elements.
+Theses are piped into first, which only returns the first three and discards
+the rest.
+The result is a list of 3 elements.

 Here are some simple methods you can use on Arrays (and other Enumerables)
-that return a new Array.
+that return a new Enumerable.
 You can connect theses methods to each other:

 * sort
 * first(n)